codeforequity-at/botium-connector-lex/README.md

 See Amazon IAM user

 ### LEX_REGION
-Amazon region where you have created your bot.
-See [Amazon Lex Console](https://console.aws.amazon.com/lex)
+Amazon region code where you have created your bot.
+See [Amazon Lex Console](https://console.aws.amazon.com/lex).

+_Hint: a list of region codes is available [here](https://docs.aws.amazon.com/de_de/general/latest/gr/rande.html)_

 ### LEX_PROJECT_NAME
 The name of the bot.
 See [Amazon Lex Console](https://console.aws.amazon.com/lex)